-The quote "remember us for we too have lived, loved and laughed" seen on a plaque on the way to the mental institution is taken from Medfield's Vine Lake Cemetery.
+The quote "Remember us, for we too have lived, loved and laughed", seen on a plaque on the way to the mental institution, is taken from Medfield's Vine Lake Cemetery.
 A contest was held to come up with a quote to be used on a stone marker as a remembrance of those who died in the 1918 influenza epidemic known as the Spanish flu.

 Shortly before its original release in October 2009, the movie was pushed back to February 2010.
 It did, however, have a special "secret" screening at Austin's "Butt-Numbathon" film festival in December of 2009.
-Critics attended the screening but were asked not to release their reviews until the official release date.
+Critics attended the screening, but were asked not to release their reviews until the official release date.

-The film was intended to be released in October 2009 but it was postponed because Paramount's remaining yearly marketing and Oscars campaigning budget could only afford for its two other movies, Up in the Air (2009) and The Lovely Bones (2009).
+The film was intended to be released in October 2009, but it was postponed, because Paramount's remaining yearly marketing, and Oscars campaigning budget, could only afford for its two other movies, Up in the Air (2009), and The Lovely Bones (2009).

 This was originally commissioned as a directing vehicle for Wolfgang Petersen.
 However, there were considerable modifications made to Dennis Lehane's novel in order to create a more action-driven blockbuster.

 Leonardo DiCaprio's character mentions filing papers with "Hoover's Boys" during his first meeting with Dr. Cawley and Dr. Nahring.
-Leo later plays the character of J. Edgar Hoover in Clint Eastwood's film "J. Edgar".
+Leo later played J. Edgar Hoover in Clint Eastwood's J. Edgar (2011).

 Leonardo DiCaprio's character has so polarized his two personalities that, for the first part of the film, Teddy never strikes a match to light his own cigarettes.
-This is no doubt because he associates matches with arson and the elusive Andrew Laeddis.
+This is no doubt because he associates matches with arson, and the elusive Andrew Laeddis.
 However, as Ashecliffe's treatment begins to merge his personalities, he begins striking his own matches, particularly when he traverses cell block C.